Ann Connelly’s business has evolved considerably since she first began selling antique European drawings in the late 1980s.

 The internet has upended how retail shops operate in the commerce space and art galleries have not been immune to technology-driven evolution.
 Over the past few years, several online shopping retailers specializing in art have emerged, such as Saachi Art and Art Cloud, not to mention Amazon.
 Not bound to one storage area, these online sites offer shoppers a larger variety than what traditional galleries can offer, starting with a $10 photo reproduction up to a $100,000 original painting by Pablo Picasso.

-Those working in the business of art are taking cues from so-called social media “influencers” by using platforms like Instagram to not only promote their goods, but also to find new artists and make connections.
-Moreover, gallery owners are using public art displays and online galleries to help attract new collectors to locally-owned shops.
+Those working in the business of art are taking cues from so-called social media “influencers” by using platforms like Instagram to not only promote their goods but also to find new artists and make connections.
+Moreover, gallery owners are using public art displays and online galleries to help attract new collectors to locally owned shops.
+Read the full story about how galleries are evolving from the Dec.
+3 edition of Business Report.